Garage (film): Reception

 Garage received generally positive reviews, based on its showing at Cannes.
 The Irish Times declared "Pat Shortt is a revelation in the central role.
 He brings a wonderful physicality to the character of Josie."

 Screen daily also gave good reviews stating "The comic timing of the first two-thirds of the film, on the part of both actor and director, is impeccable."

 RTÉ said "Playing the misfit with a poignancy that bears down on you more with every scene" and gave it four stars.

 Awards

-As well as winning the CICAE Art and Essai Cinema Prize at the Cannes Film Festival, Garage has been an official selection for the London Film Festival, the Toronto International Film Festival, the São Paulo Film Festival, the Torino Film Festival and the Pusan Film Festival.
+As well as winning the CICAE Art Cinema Award at the 2007 Cannes Film Festival, Garage has been an official selection for the London Film Festival, the Toronto International Film Festival, the São Paulo Film Festival, the Torino Film Festival and the Pusan Film Festival.
 The film won four awards at the 2008 Irish Film and Television Awards: Best Film, Best Film Director (Lenny Abrahamson), Best Film Script (Mark O'Halloran) and Best Actor in a Lead Role Film for Pat Shortt.